Among those up-and-comers is Alfred Miles, a hot new artist, AKA Paper Boi, who is trying to understand the line between real life and street life.

-- Aluminum Christmas Trees: The Transracial guy in B.A.N. seems like a mean-spirited caricature of Transgender folk, but people who claim to be "Transracial" actually do exist.
+- Aluminum Christmas Trees: Antoine Smalls (a.k.a.
+Harrison Booth), the trans-racial character in "B.A.N.", seems like a mean-spirited caricature of transgender people, but people who claim to be "trans-racial" actually do exist.

-- Ambiguously Brown: Zan, the internet personality trolling Alfred Miles.
-Lampshading this becomes a Running Gag in one episode; every time he's mentioned, characters ask something along the lines of "Isn't he Dominican?", "Is he Asian?", or (after he casually uses the N-word) "Are you even black?"
+- Ambiguously Brown: Zan, the internet personality trolling Paper Boi.
+Lampshading this becomes a Running Gag in the episode "The Streisand Effect; every time he's mentioned, characters ask something along the lines of "Isn't he Dominican?", "Is he Asian?", or (after he casually uses the N-word) "Are you even black?"

-- Cool Car: Marcus Miles has an invisible car.
-Paperboi is sceptical as it's shown with Marcus showing off pictures & selfies standing around with nothing.
+- Cool Car: NBA star Marcus Miles has an invisible car.
+Paper Boi is skeptical as it's shown with Marcus showing off pictures & selfies standing around with nothing.
 At the end of the episode there is a shootout at the club, and Marcus drives off, running several people over with the only thing you can see being him driving.
 This also averts Visible Invisibility.